danakz/MaLeFiSenta/README.md

 This code then prepares the datasets for the neural network models.
 The models set-up are also presented : Mask RCNN and Unet.
 The optimization procedures are also included.
-Moreover, the Morphologcal Similarity Index Measurement functions (Wang et al.2005, Green et al.2017) are also included which allows a user to make comparison, if necessary
+Moreover, the Morphologcal Similarity Index Measurement functions (Wang et al.2005, Green et al.2017) are also included which allows a user to make comparison, if necessary.
 The models saving is also included.